KruszJake/Quick-Cart/docs/UserResarch.md

 -Make a grocery shopping assistant feature that helps users track their purchases and suggest lists based on previous shopping habits.

 Observation 3:
- Users face key challenges like forgetting items, overspending , and finding the best prices.
-Additionally, respondents rely on memory-based shopping, while some use digital notes, showing a gap in structured grocery planning.

-Since most users face these challenges; we can implement features that:
+-Users face key challenges like forgetting items, overspending , and finding the best prices.
+Additionally, respondents rely on memory-based shopping, while some use digital notes, showing a gap in structured grocery planning.Since most users face these challenges; we can implement features that:
-1. Suggests frequently bought items
+-Suggests frequently bought items
-2. Allow users to set a spending limit, and the app alerts them if they are overspending
-3. Users get alerts when staple items are running low.
+-Allow users to set a spending limit, and the app alerts them if they are overspending -Users get alerts when staple items are running low.

 Observation 4:
 -A majority of respondents 53.8% prefer receiving notifications about sales on frequently bought items.